sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 System shall be able to suppress interfaces state change events to protect system resources.
 User shall be able to enable or disable the feature on individual interfaces and globally.
 The feature must be disabled on all interfaces by default.
-The feature shall be supported on physcial interfaces.
+The feature shall be supported on physical interfaces.
 There must be two sets of configuration parameters (sample-interval, waiting-period, and toggling-frequency) a per-interface set and a global set.
 If both global and per-interface are configured, the per-interface values are used only for given interfaces.
 Global values are used for all other physcial interfaces.
 If no values are specified by user, a default set of parameters are applied to all interfaces.
 User shall be able to save configuration parameters (both global and per-interface).